mui/toolpad/docs/data/toolpad/core/features/data-providers.md

 ## Interface

 A data provider is a stateless interface representing a collection of remote data.
-It mainly contains method to fetch and manipulate this data, along with certain additional methods for certain data providers.
+It mainly contains methods to fetch and manipulate this data, along with certain additional methods for certain data providers.

 ```tsx
 import { createDataProvider } from '@toolpad/data';